ibm-wsc/hyper-protect-virtual-servers-workshop/docs/securebuild-lab/build.md

             public_key_path: '${SB_DIR}/registration_keys/${keyName}.pub'
     EOF
     ```
+8. Continue to the [Build Application section](#build-application) if you are launching secure build for the first time or the [Troubleshooting Secure Build section](#troubleshooting-secure-build) if things didn't go as planned your first go-round and you are trying to get back on the right track.

 ## Build Application

-1. Launch secure build with a timeout of 20 minutes (1200 seconds) to complete using the above generated configuration file.
+1. Initialize Secure Build Hyper Protect Virtual server with configuration file generated in the [Set Build Configuration section](#set-build-configuration)

     ``` bash
+    hpvs sb init --config "${SB_DIR}/sb_config.yaml"
+    ```

+    !!! example "Example Output"

+        ``` bash
+        {"status":"OK"}
+        ```

+2. Launch secure build with a timeout of 20 minutes (1200 seconds) to complete using the configuration file generated in the [Set Build Configuration section](#set-build-configuration)

+    ``` bash
-    echo "${passphrase}" | hpvs sb init \
+    hpvs sb build \
     --config "${SB_DIR}/sb_config.yaml" \
-    --out "${SB_DIR}/yaml.${REPO_ID}.enc" --timeout 1200 --build
+    --timeout 1200
     ```

     !!!
 Tip
         The following build will take anywhere from **15-20 minutes** to complete.
 While this is ongoing, you should open a new tab in your terminal to check the automatically updating logs and build status (steps for doing this are detailed in the next few steps).
+If this command times out please check the status in the `step 3 to make sure nothing went wrong.
+If something did go wrong visit the [Troubleshooting Secure Build section](#troubleshooting-secure-build)

     !!! note
         The secure build is asynchronous so if the command gets interrupted here don't worry! :grin:

-        That just means you will need to retrieve the registration file later since the cli couldn't grab it after the build.

-        (We will do this anyway in `Step 7` to cover our bases)
+    !!! warning
+        If the secure build command gets an error this command will keep on waiting until eventually timing out.
+If you see an error in the `status` you can interrupt this command with `ctrl+c` instead of waiting for it to time out.

     ???+ example "Example Output after running 15-20 minutes to completion"

         ``` bash
-        Enter Sigining Private key passphrase:
-        {"status":"OK"}

         +--------+-------------------------+
         | status | OK: async build started |
         +--------+-------------------------+